babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 1. [Send an event](#steps-to-configure-the-outlook-event) to the iOS Team Calendar and to your Squad email group
 1. Update the [Team Plan document](https://docs.google.com/spreadsheets/d/1kdY3edy_TeqIGH_7VnZzElxgVo_qD2z4EF-arWNShyw/edit?usp=sharing)
 1. Notify the iOS Team and your Squad via Slack on the working day before you go on holidays.
-1. [Enable automatic reply message](#steps-to-configure-automatic-reply) in your babylon outlook account.
+1. [Enable automatic reply message](#steps-to-configure-automatic-reply) in your Babylon Outlook account.
 1. At the end of your last working day before going on holidays change your Slack status to 🌴**On holiday** and set to clear after your last holiday day.

 If there is a big impact in the iOS Team or in your Squad due to you being away, please communicate a few days before in the team specific slack channel and do a handover if needed.